Contributing to chesscxx¶

 Prerequisites¶

-To set up a development environment for chesscxx
+To set up a development environment for chesscxx, you’ll need:

-C++23 compatible compiler (See the docs → for a list of supported compilers)
+C++23 compatible compiler (See the docs → for a list of supported compilers; clang with libstdc++ is used in the CI)

 clang-tidy (for IWYU & static analysis checks)